 I might not be looking for you anymore,

-for I'll be smelling of a flower,
+I'll be only smelling a flower,

 whose memory will easily fade away.